dmy3k/auto-power-profile/README.md

 [<img src=".github/img/store.png" height="100" alt="Get it on GNOME Extensions">](https://extensions.gnome.org/extension/6583/auto-power-profile/)

-### Installation from source
+### From source

+Typically this is needed for testing and development.
 Clone the repo, pack and install the extension.

 ```
 # Clone repository